ElijahJohnson5/Ember-Link/apps/docs/src/routes/api-reference/api-reference.md

 ---

-## About EmberLink
+## About Ember Link

-EmberLink is a powerful platform designed for real-time collaboration.
+Ember Link is a powerful platform designed for real-time collaboration.
 It enables you to build collaborative applications with ease by managing users, synchronizing data, and communicating over WebSockets.

 - **Client API**: The Client object is the main entry point for interacting with EmberLink’s real-time platform.
 It can create and manage channels, handle authentication, and manage multi-tenant setups.
 - **Channel API**: A Channel represents a real-time communication channel where users can interact with one another, share data, and collaborate.